 The name comes from cirrocumulus floccus, a small, fluffy cloud formation.
 That’s the design goal: minimal, lightweight, and always free.

-Native Floci vs LocalStack
+Native Floci (AWS) vs LocalStack

 MetricNative FlociLocalStackAdvantage